vacu9708/Shopping-mall/README.md

 # (Microservices architecture) shopping-mall

-# What microservices the shopping mall consists of
+# The shopping mall consists of these microservices (Only essential services for the moment)
 ### API Gateway
 Acts as a single entry point for clients, routing requests to the appropriate microservices, and enforcing security and access controls.
 ### User Management
 Handles user registration, auth, etc.
 ### Inventory
 Manages the inventory of products in the shopping mall, tracking stock levels, and triggering alerts for low inventory.
-### Catalog
+### Product display
-Manages the catalog of products available in the shopping mall, including wishlist, product information, availability, and search functionality.
+Manages the catalog of products available in the shopping mall, including product information, availability, and search functionality.
 ### Order Management
 Handles order processing, including order placement and fulfillment.
 ### Payment
 Handles payment processing, integrating with payment gateways to securely manage transactions.

 ### To be implemented in the future:
-- **Notifications**: Sends notifications to users regarding order updates, promotions, and other relevant information.
+- **Notifications**: Sends notifications to users regarding order updates, promotions, etc.
-- **Cart Service**: Manages the shopping carts for users, allowing them to add and remove items, calculate totals, and process orders.
+- **Shopping cart and wishlist**
 - **Reviews and Ratings Service**: Manages customer reviews and ratings for products, allowing users to provide feedback and make informed decisions.
 - **Recommendations Service**: Provides personalized product recommendations to users based on their browsing and purchase history.
 - **Analytics Service**: Collects and analyzes data on user behavior, sales trends, and other metrics to gain insights and make data-driven decisions.

 # Development methdologies
 - Architecture design with ER diagram, UML diagram
-- MVC pattern
-- Domain Driven Development for high cohesion
+- MVC pattern and Domain Driven Development for high cohesion
 - Test Driven Development using JUnit including stress test to be confident after code modifications
 - Version control with github
 - CI/CD to automate deployment

 # Branch strategy
 - Feature
-- Bugfix
 - Develop
+- Bugfix (for develop branch)
 - Master
-- Hotfix
+- Hotfix (for master branch)

+# Architecture
+Saga pattern for distributed transactions

+## ER diagram

+## UML diagram

 # Tech stack
 ## Basic frontend